U.S., Chinese officials to meet at Pentagon after jet intercept

 The 24 U.S. air crew members were held for 11 days until Washington apologized for the incident.
 That encounter soured U.S.-Chinese relations in the early days of President George W. Bush’s first administration.

-China has denied wrongdoing in the latest incident and blamed the United States, citing “large-scale and highly frequent close-in reconnaissance.”
+China has denied wrongdoing in the latest incident and blamed the United States, citing “large-scale and highly frequent close-in reconnaisssance.”

 State Department spokeswoman Jen Psaki responded by saying the United States operated “in a transparent manner.”